Martha Washington: Early life (1731–1748)

 Martha Dandridge was born on June 2, 1731, on her parents' tobacco plantation, Chestnut Grove Plantation in New Kent County the Colony of Virginia.
-She was the oldest daughter of Frances Jones, the granddaughter of an Anglican rector, and John Dandridge, a Virginia planter and county clerk who emigrated from England.
+She was the oldest daughter of Frances Jones, herself the daughter of the politician Orlando Jones and granddaughter of an Anglican rector, and John Dandridge, a Virginia planter and county clerk who emigrated from England.
 She had three brothers and four sisters: John (1733–1749), William (1734–1776), Bartholomew (1737–1785), Anna Maria "Fanny" Bassett (1739–1777), Frances Dandridge (1744–1757), Elizabeth Aylett Henley (1749–1800), and Mary Dandridge (1756–1763).
 As the oldest of eight, including one sister that was 25 years her junior, Dandridge played a maternal and domestic role beginning early in life.
 Dandridge may have also had an illegitimate half-sister born into slavery, Ann Dandridge Costin, and an illegitimate white half-brother, Ralph Dandridge.

 Dandridge's father was well connected with the Virginia aristocracy despite his relative lack of wealth, and she was taught to behave as a woman of the upper class.
-She received a relatively high quality education for the daughter of a planter, though it was still inferior to that of her brothers.
+Dandridge received a relatively high-quality education for the daughter of a planter, though it was still inferior to that of her brothers.
 She took to equestrianism, at one point riding her horse up and down the stairs of her uncle's home and escaping chastisement because her father was so impressed by her skill.